nirin/msbuild-sdks/Sources/MSBuild.Common.Sdk/ReadMe.md

 </Project>
 ```

-You can put the `global.json` file next to your solution:
+You can put the SDK version in the `global.json` file next to your solution:

 ```json
 {